-Bari is a very charming city, the third one for population of Southern Italy.
+Bari is a very charming city, the third-largest city in Southern Italy, in order of the population.

-The contrast between the folkloristic old town and the cozy city centre full of branded shops and polished aristocratic buildings is incredible.
+It’s incredible the contrast between the folkloristic old town and the cozy city center, full of branded shops and polished aristocratic buildings.

 Walking through the streets of Bari means feeling the local culture, history and tradition, art and architecture, but also typical food.

 A bit of its history

 Bari city, located in Puglia Region, Southern Italy, in the old days called Barium (Latin name) has been developed on the Adriatic coastline after the Via Traiana was built.

 None knows the exact origins of the town, probably the Bronze Age or a colony of Crete.

 Surely it’s developed under the Roman Empire.
 Then it was dominated by Arabians and Normans but, it reflourished under the Swabian domination when Frederick II has built the magnificent Swabian Castle as a gateway to the old town.

 After years, all the impressive buildings on the beautiful seafront were built under the Fascist Regime.
 One of those is the majestic building of Fiera del Levante, the international fair which still gives the city an important and strategic role connecting all the Mediterranean countries.